Tuesday brings key deadline for ag loss coverage

-MINOT, N.D. – Tuesday is the last day to enroll in the Agriculture Risk Coverage (ARC) or Price Loss Coverage (PLC) programs for 2020.
+Tuesday is the last day to enroll in the Agriculture Risk Coverage (ARC) or Price Loss Coverage (PLC) programs for 2020.

 The programs act as a safety net to farmers should a crop drop substantially in price due to natural disasters, trade disruptions or pandemic.